 We have developed a program on the name of Poshan and under this program, the Company continues to partner with Government to provide Peanut Butter at Anganwadis run by the Government and Child Malnourishment Treatment Centers.
 Peanut Butter is rich in good quality Protein and it supplements the food given to the children at Anganwadis.
 Major focus area for implementation of this program is Bharuch district in Gujarat, where our Peanut Butter factory is situated.
 Apart from Gujarat, the program is also under implementation in Delhi, Hyderabad, Kashipur and Kolkata where our offices and factories are located.
-For FY20, a total number of 44,584 children covered during the program, an increase of 33% when compared to the last year coverage with a consequent increase in supply of Peanut Butter by 42%.
-Your Company has also contributed ₹ 2,00,000 to the Government of Telengana to provide CCTVs to improve the safety measures for women employees attending work at Kothur Industrial Area.
-Responding to the Prime Minister's call for contributions to PMCARES in view of the Covid-19 Pandemic, Your Company contributed ₹ 20,00,000.
+In FY21, a total number of 10,400 children covered during the program.
+Since the program is mainly aimed at children attending Anganwadi centers and due to COVID 19, most of the Anganwadi centers were closed during the year, the children coverage was less in this year compared to earlier years.
 The details of the policy are available on the website, www.atfoods.com

-CSR Committee:
+2. Composition of CSR Committee: